nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 * The services can be easily managed using services.msc in windows
 * Command line output can be saved in log files as text
 * The generated logs can also be rotated based on time and log file size criteria
-* nssm also has a graphical editor to manage services
+* nssm also has a graphical editor to manage it's services

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive